sampsyo/cs6120/content/blog/2022-05-20-Banked_Memory_Compiler_Backend_in_MLIR/index.md

 As a result, the majority of our evaluation is more qualitative than quantitative.
 Every lowering pass and optimization is verified by the MLIR verifiers to be syntactically valid.
 We also checked all of our test cases to ensure each of the lowering passes makes sense.

-The quality of our IR is evaluated by it's expressiveness and ability to provide optimization opportunities.
+The quality of our IR is evaluated by its expressiveness and ability to provide optimization opportunities.
 The wide range of memory types shown as examples above shows the expressiveness of our interface.
 One could also imagine any arbitrary combination of these concepts, such as a memory that has both latency-sensitive and latency-insensitive ports accessing the same banks.
-The memory aggregation optimization shows one such simple optimization which could potentially significantly improve area results for ultraRAMs that have a fixed 72b data width.
+The memory aggregation optimization shows one such simple optimization which could potentially significantly improve area results for UltraRAMs that have a fixed 72b data width.

 ### Future Work